 Codec: H.264 (also known as MPEG-4 AVC)

-It is fairly common for people to ask "how large should a video file be?".
-This actually is not a great way of determining the performance/quality ratio, as this is entirely subjective to the length of the video itself.
-An hour-long video is naturally going to be larger in size than a 2 minute video.
-Instead, it is advised to consider your video's bit rate.
+It is fairly common for people to ask, "how large should a video file be?".
+This is not a great way of determining the performance/quality ratio, as this is entirely subjective to the length of the video itself.
+An hour-long video is naturally going to be larger in size than a 2-minute video.
+Instead, we advise you consider your video's bit rate.
 Bit rate simply measures the amount of data stored per second, and directly correlates to the amount of data you can download per second.
 The techniques described in this article are all in an effort to get the bit rate as low as possible (to avoid performance issues) without sacrificing too much quality.
-Bit rate is measured as kilobits per second or megabits per second, and the rates below are widely considered satisfactory targets to aim for.
+Bit rate is measured as kilobits per second or megabits per second, and the rates below are widely suggested.
 If your video has been encoded to be much higher than these industry standards it is expected that some users with slower connections may encounter buffering issues where video playback is interrupted while the download catches up.

 - 360p SD Video - 1000-2000kbps (1-2mbps)*

 Profile and Level are complex parameters in the H.264 standard, but they are important in determining whether or not a video will play back on older devices.
 Profile determines the complexity of the compression algorithm (number of techniques used) used and how much processing power will be needed to play the video back.
 Common profiles are Baseline (good for older devices), Main (a good middle ground), and High (best only if you are going to be playing back on modern higher end devices).
 The higher profiles are going to take better advantage of all the techniques available for compressing your video as much as possible with as little degradation as possible, but come at the cost of support for older, less capable devices.
 Level is similar but ranges on a scale from 1 to 5 with lower levels putting restrictions on maximum resolutions, bit rates, memory, etc.